Skip to Content

 You could also cook chickpeas in an Instant Pot or pressure cooker without soaking them.

-Do the type of potatoes really matter?
+Does the type of potatoes really matter?

-Yes and no, this dish would be tasty with any type of potato, I prefer new potatoes because I think the texture works better here.
+Yes and no, this dish would be tasty with any type of potato.
+I prefer new potatoes because I think the texture works better here.

-If you use floury potatoes they will break down a little more in the sauce.
-It will still be as tasty as a tasty thing though!
+If you use floury potatoes, they will break down a little more in the sauce.
+It will still be as tasty as a tasty thing, though!

 Can I use dried curry leaves?